alesssia/YAMP/README.md

 YAMP is constructed on [Nextflow](https://github.com/nextflow-io/nextflow), a framework based on the dataflow programming model, which allows writing workflows that are highly parallel, easily portable (including on distributed systems), and very flexible and customisable, characteristics which have been inherited by YAMP.
 New modules can be added easily and the existing ones can be customised -- even though we have already provided default parameters deriving from our own experience.

-YAMP is accompanied by a [Docker container](https://www.docker.com/), that saves the users from the hassle of installing the required software, increasing, at the same time, the reproducibility of the YAMP results (see [the Using Docker section](#using-docker)).
+YAMP is accompanied by a [Docker container](https://www.docker.com/), that saves the users from the hassle of installing the required software, increasing, at the same time, the reproducibility of the YAMP results (see [Using Docker or Singularity](#using-docker-or-singularity)).

 ## Table of contents